seungwoo-stat/south-korea-election/README.md

 ### Misc.

 - Gyeonggi-do *Yeoju-gun* became *Yeoju-si* on 2013.09.23.

 - Chungcheongbuk-do *Cheongwon-gun* became *Cheongwon-gu* on 2014.07.01.

 - Bucheon-si *Wonmi-gu*, *Sosa-gu*, *Ojeong-gu* disappeared on 2016.07.04.

 - Incheon *Nam-gu* changed their name to *Michuhol-gu* on 2018.07.01.

+- *Cheonan-si* separated to two regions (*Seobuk-gu, Cheonan-si* and *Dongnam-gu, Cheonan-si*) from the 18th pe.

+- Chungcheongnam-do *Yeongi-gun* incorporated into *Sejong-si* as of 2012.07.01.

+- Chungcheongnam-do *Dangjin-gun* became *Dangjin-si* on 2012.01.01.

+- Gyeongsangnam-do *Changwon-si* separated to five regions from the 18th pe.
+This is due to incorporation of *Masan-si* and *Jinhae-si*  into *Changwon-si*.